 - (a) Any subdivision within the Foxton Dunefields, Moutoa-Opiki Plains, Tararua Terraces, Levin-Koputaroa, Levin-Ohau, Kuku and Manakau Downlands Landscape Domains that does not comply with any of the conditions for Controlled Activities in Rule 19.7.3, provided that the conditions for Restricted Discretionary Activities in Rule 19.8.18 are met.
-(Refer Rule 19.8.17) - (b) Buildings within those parts of the Coastal Environment and Coastal Lakes Landscape Domains that are not Outstanding Natural Features and Landscapes except for: - (i) Buildings, additions and alterations that do not exceed 5m in height. - (ii) Buildings, additions and alterations that do not exceed 5m in height and are on a dune or part of a dune that is no greater than 10m from toe to summit. - (iii) Primary production buildings. - (iv) Buildings for temporary activities.
-(Refer Rule 19.8.10)
+(Refer Rule 19.8.17) - (b) Buildings within those parts of the Coastal Environment and Coastal Lakes Landscape Domains that are not Outstanding Natural Features and Landscapes except for: - (i) Buildings, additions and alterations that do not exceed 5m in height. - (ii) Buildings, additions and alterations that do not exceed 5m in height and are on a dune or part of a dune that is no greater than 10m from toe to summit. - (iii) Primary production buildings. - (iv) Buildings for temporary activities. - (v) Buildings in the Muhunoa West Forest Park Overlay (Refer Rule 19.1(z)). - (vi) Buildings and structures within the Waikawa Beach Strathnaver Coastal Natural Character Area Overlay (Refer Rule 19.3.9). - (vii) Buildings and Structures within the Coastal Natural Character and Hazard Overlay Area (Refer Rule 19.4.7).